smashkoala/CarND-Advanced-Lane-Lines/writeup.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-Here in GitHub, you can find my writeup.
+[Here](https://github.com/smashkoala/CarND-Advanced-Lane-Lines/blob/master/writeup.md) in GitHub, you can find my writeup.

 ### Camera Calibration